 Finally, there’s Discoverly, a Chrome extension that helps you “discover” more details on the contacts you’re emailing.
 With an email address, you can quickly find information on where they work, alternate contact information, and more, thanks to information found on the web and on social media.

 Email is inextricably linked to your employees’ productivity, so the more you learn about their email habits through the use of email monitoring tools and software like the ones above, the more you’ll be able to boost productivity.
+For more tools you can use to boost productivity with email, see our post on the top email management tools.

 If you’re just getting started, it can be overwhelming—there are many tools to choose from, and many possible statistics to measure.
 That’s why we try to make things easy with our tool, EmailAnalytics.
 It integrates with your Gmail or G Suite account with a single click, provides you with intuitive data visuals so you can quickly get a sense for how your habits impact your work, and covers a wide range of data points so you don’t get pigeonholed into a single niche.
 Be sure to check out our list of favorite email tracking apps if you want more ideas!